srihari2761/look_closer/README.md

-# team_haoran
-Integrated image enhancement and recognition system for people with low-vision
+# Integrated image enhancement and recognition system for people with low-vision